zhoudidi2000/GettingCleaningDataProject/CODEBOOK.md

 This tidy dataset has 81 variables.

 - 1. subject, means identifier who carried out the experiment, 30 total.
-- 2~80. meansurements, only mean and standard deviation(std) are extracted.
-Xn matches with the variable name number in full data.txt.
+- 2~80. features, only mean and standard deviation(std) are extracted.
+Features are normalized and bounded within [-1,1].
 Detailed information please see feature_info.txt.
 - 81. activity, 6 levels
        * Walking
        * Walking_upstairs